0789oleh/Test-task-Zraichenko-2025-04c/README.md

 ## Installtion

 Download or clone this repo.
-Then type cd ./lunch_decider and type

-docker-compose up --build
+Navigate to folder
+`cd ./lunch_decider`

+To build the application type the
+`docker-compose build .`
-docker-compose run web python manage.py migrate docker-compose run web python manage.py createsuperuser
+`docker-compose run web python manage.py migrate` `docker-compose run web python manage.py createsuperuser`

 The application will be running at http://localhost:8000